Internals of the PowerDNS Recursor

 This container provides the equivalent of SQL indexes on multiple keys.
 It also implements compound keys, which PowerDNS uses as well.

 The main DNS cache is implemented as a multi index container object, with a compound key on the name and type of a record.
 Furthermore, the cache is sequenced, each time a record is accessed it is moved to the end of the list.
 When cleanup is performed, we start at the beginning.
 New records also get inserted at the end.
-For DNS correctness, the sort order of the cache is case insensitive.
+For DNS correctness, the sort order of the cache is case-insensitive.

 The multi index container appears in other parts of PowerDNS, and MTasker as well.